Subsum Sets: Intervals, Cantor Sets, and Cantorvals

 Recently, while trying to think up some challenging problems for my undergraduate Real Analysis students, I stumbled onto an elementary and, I think, natural question on which I was unaware of any literature.

-One of the most counterintuitive facts in the elementary theory of series is that, even if a sequence of real numbers \seqx{} converges to zero (that is, it is a \deffont{null sequence}), the corresponding \emph{series} \sumx{} might diverge.
-The example of this which most of us encounter first is the \emph{harmonic sequence}:
+One of the most counterintuitive facts in the elementary theory of series is that, even if a sequence of real numbers \seqx{} converges to zero (that is, it is a \textbf{null sequence}), the corresponding \emph{series} \sumx{} might diverge.
+The example of this which most of us encounter first is the \emph{harmonic sequence} $\recip{k}$, which converges to zero, but whose sum, surprisingly, diverges: $\sum_{k=1}^{\infty}\recip{k}=\infty$.
 However, if we throw away enough of these terms---for example, if we throw away all reciprocals of numbers which are not powers of two---we end up with a sequence whose corresponding series \emph{does} converge.
-We will call such a sequence a \emph{summable subsequence} of our original sequence, and its sum a \deffont{subsum}, of our (original) sequence.
+We will call such a sequence a \emph{summable subsequence} of our original sequence, and its sum a \textbf{subsum}, of our (original) sequence.
 Then we might ask about the set of all possible subsums of a given sequence (assuming always that the original sequence goes to zero): is it an interval, a finite union of intervals... or something more complicated?

 This turns out to be a challenging question: I set out trying to answer it and came to a number of interesting conclusions, but was unable to give a satisfactory general description of such sets on my own.
-However, a bibiliographic suggestion by Micha\l{} Misiurewicz, in response to an earlier version of the present paper, led me by chance to a 1988 paper by J. A. Guthrie and J. E. Nymann \cite{Guthrie-Nymann}, which gives a complete topological description of subsum sets as well as a review of some earlier work on the problem. \footnote{I was gratified to discover that the terminology I had adopted in my musings on the subject is almost identical to that used in most earlier writing on the subject.
-The one substantial exception is the word ``Cantorval'', coined by two Brazilians in \cite{Mendes:Cantor}, which evokes for me the Samba on Fat Tuesday in Rio...} This involves an interesting interplay between standard topics on sequences and series, some elementary number theory, and the topology of subsets of the line, which provides an appealing ``extra topic'' for undergraduate analysis students.
+However, a comment by Micha\l{} Misiurewicz led me by chance to a 1988 paper by J. A. Guthrie and J. E. Nymann \cite{Guthrie-Nymann}, which gives a complete topological description of subsum sets as well as a review of some earlier work on the problem. \footnote{I was gratified to discover that the terminology I had adopted in my musings on the subject is almost identical to that used in most earlier writing on the subject.
+The one substantial exception is the word ``Cantorval'', coined by two Brazilians in \cite{Mendes-Oliveira}, which evokes for me the Samba on Fat Tuesday in Rio...} After writing up what I had found, I came across the paper of Rafe Jones \cite{RJones}, which covers some of the same material, but seems unaware of the definitive result of \cite{Guthrie-Nymann}.
+However, it goes beyond the assumption that the sequence converges to zero.
+At the end of the present paper, I will sketch some of the extensions suggested in Jones' paper, as well as the further extensions in the work of Mor\'an \cite{Moran1, Moran2} referenced there.

+Our story involves an interesting interplay between standard topics on sequences and series, some elementary number theory, and the topology of subsets of the line, which provides an appealing ``extra topic'' for undergraduate analysis students.